Amplo-AG/platform-docs-gitbook/Educational/Services.md

 incident is most-likely to occur, it is important that the degradation curve is labelled accordingly.
 This degradation curve has a starting and end point and ranges from 0 - 100 %.
-Every snapshot that is collected in the training data of a Predictive Maintenance model, it is important to label this degradation curve properly, whether it's an linear, exponential, or step function.
+Every snapshot that is collected in the training data of a Predictive Maintenance model, it is important to label this degradation curve properly, whether it's a linear, exponential, or step function.

 ### Setup
 Similar to Anomaly Detection and Condition Monitoring, Predictive Maintenance requires connected Data Streams.